sulu/sulu-docs/cookbook/custom-error-page.rst

 Custom error page
 =================

-With Sulu it is very easy to customize the error pages for you website users.
+With Sulu it is very easy to customize the error pages for your website users.
-You can define for each http-status-code an own template.
+You can define a template for each HTTP status code.

 Configuration
 -------------

 The following code-block shows a default configuration for the exception templates.
 If you want to add an own exception for example 400 you can simply add it to the list.
-You can specify that for each webspace.
+You can specify that for each theme.

 .. code-block:: xml